Wang 720C Advanced Programming Calculator

 The "Wire" side of the Wang 720C Microcode ROM

 The microcode ROM is a good example of Wang Labs' fearless attitude with regard to labor-intensive designs.
 While the component side of the ROM board is interesting, with literally thousands of tiny diodes (used for routing signals through the wiring of the ROM) soldered into place.
 While tedious, automated equipment could be used to place and solder these diodes.
 The other side of the circuit board is where the labor intensive part comes into play.
 Literally thousands of hair-like strands of enamled magnet wire are strung acorss the board, stretching from the diode selection logic up through wire guides, and into sqaure-shaped plastic fixtures at the top of the board.
 In early 700-series calculator prototypes, each of these tiny wires had to be hand-threaded, a task that used over 5000 feet of enameled wire, and took six and a half weeks to complete.
 Obviously, manually wiring the ROM was out of the question.
-Dr. G. Y. Chu, one of Dr. Wang's closest friends, and Wang's senior staff engineer, devised a semi-automatic "weaving machine" that assisted a patient operator in the process of wiring the ROM.
+Dr. G. Y. Chu, one of Dr. Wang's closest friends, co-founder of Wang Laboratories, and, at the time, Wang Labs' senior staff engineer, devised a semi-automatic "weaving machine" that assisted a patient operator in the process of wiring the ROM.
 While this machine significantly reduced the time required to manufacture a ROM, it still took too long.

 The Production Wang 700 ROM "Weaving" Machine